vindard/python-package-explorer/README.md

-# `python3-indy` Package Explorer
+# Package Explorer
-A small tool I built to explore through the various methods in the `python3-indy` package from the terminal.
+A small tool I built to explore through the various methods in a python package from the terminal.
+The tool currently works only for unpacking methods that sit within a library directory inside the package (methods that are 2 levels away). e.g. methods within the `timeit` library

 ---